TomSunGit/multi-stage-yaml-demo/README.md

 Simple add this repo to Azure Pipelines to build and deploy.

-Make sure you set or change service connections for ACR and Kubernetes.
+Make sure you set or change service connections for ACR and Kubernetes-update